Selmeny/Zodiac/README.md

 Here are the main things that i learned to use in this project:
 - Arraylist
 - Recyclerview
-- Support library like glide from bumptech
+- Support library: glide from bumptech
+- Support library: cardview